Annoor-Hospital/pacs-integration-page/index.md

 4. Once the X-ray order is fulfilled, the link becomes 'live' and will allow the doctor to open and view the X-ray.

 Some challenges for us with this method are:
 - The order list for a patient is retrieved only from the OpenMRS database.
-This means that any X-ray images added to the PACS system but not associated with a Bahmni order will not be visible.
+This means that any X-ray images added to the PACS system prior from before 2017, or taken without an EMR order, will not be visible.
 - The system does not know if an order has been fulfilled or not when the orders are displayed.
 This is only made known to the doctor when he tries to open an X-Ray order.
 - The setup requires that the accession number of a new X-Ray match the OpenMRS order number, which deviates from our current system.

+For these reasons it seemed necessary to make some customizations to the pacs integration system.

 ## Customized Integration

-One modification of this system is to provide a way for Bahmni to directly query the PACS system for X-rays of a given patient.
+A primary modification is to provide an extra functionality in Bahmni to retrieve patient images directly from the PACS system.
+This is used to generate the list of PACS images for a given patient on the patient dashboard.

 <img src="/pacs-integration-page/assets/images/pacs-proposal.svg" alt="Proposed PACS Integration" style="width:65%;margin:auto;display:block;">

-Replace the pacs display control.
-The PACS list is built by combining a query for OpenMRS orders and a DICOM query of pacs images.
-- Orders without a corresponding image are considered unfulfilled orders.
-No view link is provided for these orders, and the doctor has an option to cancel the order.
-- PACS images are displayed whether or not a corresponding OpenMRS order exists.
-The only thing necessary is that the patient ID matches.
-For each PACS image, a viewing link is provided based on the DICOM uuid.
+Rather than only depending on the orders in the OpenMRS database, we query the PACS sytem and match PACS images with their associated OpenMRS order, to combine them into a single list.
+Then the link to view the X-ray can be generated using the PACS study uuid.
+This provides a few benefits:
+- Bahmni can list all PACS images for a patient, regardless of whether or not they are associated with an order in OpenMRS.
+This allows old (pre-2017) X-rays to appear in the system, as well as new X-rays taken without an EMR order (ie in case the EMR system goes offline).
+- By querying both PACS and the OpenMRS database, we can see which orders have not been fulfilled and display them as pending.
+- We can avoid using a Bahmni-specific accession number, meaning we can keep our current accession number system.

 In addition, add functionality for a radiologist to attach a note to a PACS image.
 - concept group corresponding to the external resource (PACS image) containing note, as well as uuid of PACS image